Best Home Security Systems for Home Assistant (Local vs Cloud)

 How to choose, in one paragraph

 If local control is why you use Home Assistant, pick one of the local routes: build it yourself with Z-Wave or Zigbee and Alarmo for a new setup and zero fees, use Konnected to reuse existing wired sensors, or add Envisalink to a working DSC or Honeywell panel.
 Reach for a cloud integration (Ring or Abode) only if you already own the hardware and accept the internet dependence, and treat SimpliSafe as a bonus rather than a plan.
-Whichever way you go, decide the monitoring question separately - a local alarm is only as good as who responds to it - and if avoiding recurring fees is the goal, our no-contract systems comparison shows what you keep and give up at each level.
+Whichever way you go, decide the monitoring question separately - a local alarm is only as good as who responds to it, and on a DSC or Honeywell panel you do not have to give up local control to get dispatch - and if avoiding recurring fees is the goal, our no-contract systems comparison shows what you keep and give up at each level.

 Where to go next